The Shaw Story

 For its 50th season, The Shaw presented a fresh and innovative production of the long awaited musical My Fair Lady by Alan Jay Lerner and Frederick Loewe, as well as the world premiere of Maria Severa, the second Shaw developed and produced musical by music director Paul Sportelli and Jay Turvey.

 In 2012, music returned to the Lunchtime with Trouble in Tahiti, Leonard Bernstein’s satirical one act opera about existence in the American suburban dream.
 That same season, the Shaw Festival’s production of Ragtime was not only received well critically, but became an audience favourite and the must-see production of the season.
-The 20th century musical epic about the beginnings of contemporary America based on E.L.
-Doctorow’s distinguished novel, Ragtime featured music and lyrics written by the award-winning composer/lyricist team of Stephen Flaherty and Lynn Ahrens and a book by playwright Terrence McNally (Kiss of the Spiderwoman, Masterclass).
-The re-envisioning of musicals continues this season at The Shaw with Guys and Dolls.
+The re-envisioning of musicals continued last season with the influential American play Guys and Dolls.
 In 2014, the celebrated musical Cabaret will receive The Shaw treatment.
 The Tony Award-winning musical, with its combination of a strong significant book and brilliant score, is a perfect fit for the Shaw Festival.